Adelpha serpa

-Adelpha serpa, the celerio sister, is a butterfly of the family Nymphalidae.
+Adelpha serpa, the celerio sister, is a species of butterfly in the family Nymphalidae.
 It was described by Jean Baptiste Boisduval in 1836.
 It is found from Mexico to Brazil.
 The habitat consists of rainforests and cloudforests at elevations ranging from 300 to 2,000 meters.

 The butterfly is 50–55 mm.

 Larvae have been recorded feeding on Miconia multispicata, Conostegia subcrustulata, Sabicea species and Warszewiczia coccinea.